K0I05/esp32-s3/README.md

  - I2C: Sensirion SHT4x
  - I2C: Bosch BMP280

- Above peripheral drivers have been tested and validated with a logic analyzer.
+ Above peripheral drivers have been tested, validated with a logic analyzer, and still under development.
 If any problems arise please feel free to log an issue.

-# WIP Peripheral Drivers
- Peripherial device drivers that are work in progress (WIP) include:

- - Honeywell HMC5883L